-A kojic acid soap like Nasola Original Kojic Acid Skin Brightening Soap will help you treat hyperpigmentation on buttocks and lighten those dark patches to give you a radiant-looking backside.
+Kojic acid skin care products like Nasola Original Kojic Acid Skin Brightening Soap, Nasola Kojic Acid Cream or Nasola Kojic Acid Lotion will help you treat hyperpigmentation on buttocks and lighten those dark patches to give you a radiant-looking backside.

-The easiest way to treat dark spots from past acne is with Nasola Original Kojic Acid Skin Brightening Soap that contains kojic acid.
+The easiest way to treat dark spots from past acne is with products that contain kojic acid such as Nasola Kojic Acid Cream, Nasola Kojic Acid Lotion or Nasola Original Kojic Acid Skin Brightening Soap.

 Kojic acid is an antioxidant that slows down the production of melanin in skin cells and lightens the appearance of pigmented areas by reducing their size.